Ayco financial wellness

 How is my HSA funded?

 PayPal contributes annually to your HSA.
-For 2019, PayPal will contribute $500 for individual coverage or $1,000 for family coverage.
+PayPal will contribute $500 for individual coverage or $1,000 for family coverage.
 You may also make your own tax-free contributions to your HSA by having pre-tax deductions taken from your paycheck each pay period.
 You may also contribute post-tax money to your HSA.
 However, keep in mind that the total of all contributions to your HSA cannot exceed the maximums defined by the U.S. Treasury and the Internal Revenue Service (IRS).